alex/what-happens-when/README.rst

 HTML cannot be parsed using the regular top-down or bottom-up parsers.

+What it implies Top-down parsing uses leftmost derivation.
+Bottom-up parsing uses the rightmost derivation.

 The reasons are:

 * The forgiving nature of the language.